 - You have a UAV pilot license

-If your UAV weighs less 2kg, good news is you can fly it within any private property without the need to obtain a permit.
+If your UAV weighs less than 2kg, the good news is you can fly it within any private property without the need to obtain a permit.
 Anything out of this category would require a permit to fly.
-Otherwise you will be faced with a heavy fine.
+Otherwise, you will be faced with a heavy fine.

-What documents are required for UAV filming permit?
+What documents are required for a UAV filming permit?

 - Filming permit

-- Approval from Ministry of Information and Culture
+- Approval from the Ministry of Information and Culture

-- Approval from Ministry of Culture, Tourism and Civil Aviation
+- Approval from the Ministry of Culture, Tourism and Civil Aviation

 - Approval from Defence Ministry

-- Approval from other ministry and department if involved
+- Approval from other ministries and departments if involved

-- Approval from Civil Aviation Authority of Nepal (CAAN)
+- Approval from the Civil Aviation Authority of Nepal (CAAN)